 Composting is critical to all people around the globe; not simply for diverting waste out of landfills, but because it sequesters carbon to combat climate change.
 Compost use in agriculture builds soils making crops healthier, reducing the need for fertilizer and increasing soil water-holding capacity.
 NCCC is honored and privileged to have a hand in training the composters that are benefitting the world.

-For information about COTC 2019 please visit this website: http://compostfoundation.org/Education/COTC.
+For information and registration for COTC 2021 please visit this website: http://compostfoundation.org/Education/COTC.

 Sustainable Practices in Landscaping